moonline/UW.Olivos-Roche/Paper.rst

 Physically separated bicycle lanes or bidirectional bicycle highways could provide a high quality infrastructure to cyclists and make cycling much more attractive.

-The avenues in Olivos Roche count currently with 1.75 driving and 0.75 parking lane.
+The collectors in Olivos Roche count currently with 1.75 driving and 0.75 parking lane.
 Often, it's not possible that two cars drive beside each others, so the real capacity of the road is around one lane.
 This configuration could be changed to one driving lane, a parking/bus-stop/load-zone lane and a bicycle highway, without loosing much capacity.

 .. figure:: images/IMG_20190526_183612-bicycle-highway.jpg
    :width: 75%

-   Current condition (top) and proposed bicycle highway (bottom) for avenues
+   Current condition (top) and proposed bicycle highway (bottom) for collectors

 Local street green corners
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Local streets are mostely wide, count with speed bumps every blocks and street parking.
-There is a lot of space at the corners, which could be used to make green corners and place street furniture.
+There is a lot of space at the corners, which could be used to make green corners and place street furniture, to make them more attractive for walkers and increase activity.

 .. figure:: images/IMG_20190526_183625-local-street-corners.jpg
    :width: 75%